arthurz323/research-proposal/maz_research-proposal.md

 Luo, Liqun, et al. “Genetic Dissection of Neural Circuits.” *Neuron* (Cambridge, Mass.), vol. 57, no. 5, 2008, pp. 634–660.

 Reichenbach, A, et al. “Contributions of the PPC to Online Control of Visually Guided Reaching Movements Assessed with FMRI-Guided TMS.” *Cerebral Cortex* (New York, N.Y.
 1991), vol. 21, no. 7, 2011, pp. 1602–1612.

+Sacrey, Lori-Ann R, et al. “Similar Hand Shaping in Reaching-for-Food (Skilled Reaching) in Rats and Humans Provides Evidence of Homology in Release, Collection, and Manipulation Movements.” *Behavioural Brain Research*, vol. 204, no. 1, 2009, pp. 153–161.

+Whishaw, Ian Q, et al. “Skilled Reaching in Rats and Humans: Evidence for Parallel Development or Homology.” *Behavioural Brain Research*, vol. 47, no. 1, 1992, pp. 59–70.